-Today SaltStack is pleased to announce the release of Salt 3000, the version of Salt codenamed, “Neon.”
+Today SaltStack is pleased to announce the release of Salt 3000, future of infrastructure automation also the version of Salt codenamed, “Neon.”
 This Salt release is the first to move away from date-based release naming conventions such as 2019.2.1.
 Learn more about the new Salt release naming convention here.

 More importantly, SaltStack has enhanced Salt testing practices to improve stability and to provide a more predictable release cadence for the most powerful infrastructure automation and configuration management platform.